keep-starknet-strange/shenlong/sierra.md

 encountering any `panic` function call.
 The data displayed by panic seems to be a felt array (most likely to display a long string).
-The panic data type is a regular enum
+The panic data type is a regular enum no actual panic happens at the sierra level. the sierra code manually propagates the Cairo1 level errors.

 Sierra syntax